Production of Library Card

 How Teslin Cards, Barcode Cards And Key Tags Are Made

-Production of a Teslin cards.
+Production of Teslin cards.

 The next step is to bond the Teslin core stock to the hot melt lamination.